 - Variable Rate.
 When you have a variable rate home loan, the interest rate of your mortgage will fluctuate in line with market movements.
 Variable rates provide a lot of flexibility for the borrower.

 - Split Loan.
-A split home loan will be partly fixed and part variable.
+A split home loan will be part fixed and part variable.
 Perfect for those who would like the certainty of a fixed rate and the flexibility of a variable rate.

 - Security.
 The asset that is being used to secure the home loan.
 Every home loan needs an asset linked to it, and typically this is property.